Arbeidstilsynet/action-dotnet-build/README.md

 ## Requirements

 - The `working-directory` must contain a single .NET solution or project compatible with the specified .NET SDK version.
-- [CSharpier](https://csharpier.com) must be installed in the working directory or an ancestor directory (e.g., via `dotnet tool install csharpier`).
+- [CSharpier](https://csharpier.com) must be installed in the working directory or an ancestor directory (e.g., via `dotnet tool install csharpier --create-manifest-if-needed`).

 ## Inputs